CONTACT: Joelle Dountio Ofimboudem, TAG: firstname.lastname@example.org; Kenly Sikwese, Afrocab:email@example.com

-While this LAI is not able to prevent malaria, mosquitoes feeding on persons having received the LAI will either be killed or made less capable of transmitting malaria parasites, hence, decreasing the mosquito population and thus benefiting the whole community by lowering the risk of malaria transmission.
+While this LAI is not able to prevent or cure malaria, mosquitoes feeding on persons having received the LAI will either be killed or made less capable of transmitting malaria parasites, hence, decreasing the mosquito population and thus benefiting the whole community by lowering the risk of malaria transmission.

 Based on the license, MPP would grant royalty-free sublicences for sales in public markets in low- and middle-income countries, while ‘reasonable royalties’ would be charged for sales in private markets.
 The license also includes a commitment by MedinCell to technology transfer in the form of know-how to the MPP for use by sublicensees for generic manufacturing.